mecmartini/soulweb-docs/docs/drupal/drupal_composer.md

 [Managing dependencies for a custom project](https://www.drupal.org/node/2822349)

 You can use Composer to manage dependencies for your custom modules.

+#### 1. Add composer.json to your project

+Add a `composer.json` file to your custom project where you can define your custom library dependencies.

+#### 2. Merging in additional composer.json files

 To do this, your Drupal site's composer.json (located in the repo root) must have a way to read your custom project's composer.json file.
 Since your custom project is not hosted on Packagist or Drupal.org, you must use the wikimedia/composer-merge-plugin` package to accomplish this.

-#### 1. Merging in additional composer.json files

 Require the `wikimedia/composer-merge-pluginin` your Drupal site's `composer.json` (located in the repo root).